ConnellHagen/pong/README.md

 This is a recreation of the Atari game 'Pong' as a practice exercise in creating games using the SDL2 graphics library of C++.

-I have added many features that were not within the capabilities of the original Atari game such as:
+I have (or will have) added many features that were not within the capabilities of the original Atari game such as:
 * Animated textures
 * Ball rotations
 * Multiple maps to play on